sbnlucas/SRank_data/README.md

 1. Access the app at: [srankweb.streamlit.app](https://srankweb.streamlit.app/).
 2. Upload the desired file (`juniors` or `seniors`).
-3. Follow the interactive steps to generate the optimal global ranking and the **Residual Graphs**.
+3. Follow the interactive steps to generate the optimal global ranking.

 ---